IAB-PrivSec-program/draft-iab-privsec-metadata-insertion/draft-iab-privsec-confidentiality-mitigations.md

  o Multi-path: Routing different sessions via different paths (even if they originate from the same endpoint).
-This reduces the probability that the same attacker will be able to collect many sessions.
+This reduces the probability that the same attacker will be able to collect many sessions or associate them with the same individual.
+If, for example, a device has both a cellular and 802.11 interface, routing some traffic across the cellular network and other traffic over the 802.11 interface means that traffic analysis conducted only with one network will be incomplete.
+Even if conducted in both, it may be more difficult for the attacker to associate the traffic in each network with the other.
+For this to be effective as a mitigation, signalling protocols which gather and transmit data about multiple interfaces (such as SIP) must be encrypted to avoid the information being used in cross-corelation.

 An encrypted, authenticated session is safe from content-monitoring attacks in which neither end collaborates with the attacker, but can